 - 2.1.
-Regulated fees: The Office for Students (OfS) set maximum fees chargeable for the following courses for home students: Bachelor/Undergraduate degree, Foundation degree, Foundation year (year 0), Higher National Certificate/Diploma (HNC/HND), Postgraduate Initial Teacher Training, Accelerated degrees, overseas study and sandwich years. - 2.2.
+Regulated fees: The Office for Students (OfS) set maximum fees chargeable for the following courses for home students: Bachelor/Undergraduate degree, Foundation year (year 0), Higher National Certificate/Diploma (HNC/HND), Postgraduate Initial Teacher Training, Accelerated degrees, overseas study and sandwich years. - 2.2.
+Postgraduate research (PhD) fees are pegged to UK Research and Innovation (UKRI) funding levels for home students. - 2.3.
 Apprenticeships: The Education and Skills Funding Agency (ESFA) sets maximum fee rates a provider can charge for a particular course which can be claimed from the apprentice levy.
 Charges over this need to be claimed directly from the relevant employer.
-The University, provided it can justify the full charge in accordance with ESFA guidance, sets fees at the maximum fee rate. - 2.3.
-Unregulated fees: This includes all masters programmes, fees for overseas/international students, and fees for Continuing Professional Development (CPD) and non-credit bearing courses. - 2.4.
-Fee levels and uplifts for unregulated fees will be calculated taking into consideration: - Competitor benchmarking based on market conditions - · Any specific costs of provision - Availability and level of financing options for students - 2.5.
+The University, provided it can justify the full charge in accordance with ESFA guidance, sets fees at the maximum fee rate. - 2.4.
+Unregulated fees: This includes all masters programmes, fees for overseas/international (hereafter referred to as overseas only) students, and fees for Continuing Professional Development (CPD) and non-credit bearing courses. - 2.5.
+Fee levels and uplifts for unregulated fees will be calculated taking into consideration: - Competitor benchmarking based on market conditions - Any specific costs of provision - · Availability and level of financing options for students - 2.6.
 Exceptional changes to tuition fees or the application of the tuition fees policy may be made by the Director of Finance & Planning, with any changes reported to Board as part of the next update.
 Exceptional is not expected to extend beyond changes to the regulatory environment, correction of mistakes, or clarification to avoid future confusion.